 Read and, more importantly, study the monthly financial reports

-- Read, and more importantly study, the monthly financial reports.
 The repetition of this exercise will make the task easier every month.
-Accounting at most non-profits is pretty predictable and if something does not make sense there likely is something wrong.
-Preparing a summary of variances and unpredictable items in the monthly financials is helpful for growth and understanding when the financial reports are not the strength of the CEO.
+Accounting at most nonprofits is pretty predictable and if something does not make sense, there likely is something wrong.
+Preparing a summary of variances and unpredictable items in the monthly financials is helpful for growth.
+It will also help with understanding when the financial reports are not the strength of the CEO.

-- Review the monthly bank and investment statements and reconciliations.
-CEOs should be given online access to bank accounts so they can randomly review activity during a month or quarter.
+CEOs should be given online access to bank accounts.
+This way, they can randomly review activity during a month or quarter.
 In addition, the CEO should review the monthly bank reconciliations.
-The intention should not be to review every detailed transaction but again to look for anomalies and also for the finance department to be aware that someone else will be looking at cash transactions.
+The intention should not be to review every detailed transaction, but, again, to look for anomalies.
+Also, for the finance department to be aware that someone else will be looking at cash transactions.

-- Review payroll reports on a periodic basis.
-Just as it is important for the CEO to have access to reviewing cash transactions the CEO should review payroll transactions for reasonable wages and to make sure the staff paid are on staff.
+Just as it is important for the CEO to have access to reviewing cash transactions, the CEO should review payroll transactions for reasonable wages and to make sure the staff paid are on staff.

-- Review organizational credit card activity and expense report on a periodic basis.
 These are areas where it is pretty easy for fraudulent transactions to occur.
-Again, with staff and the finance department aware that the CEO is reviewing transaction activity in these areas it can prevent or make fraudulent purchases less likely to occur.
-There are several applications available to streamline the submission of credit card activity and expense reports and include extensive reporting and approval processes.
+Again, with staff and the finance department aware that the CEO is reviewing transaction activity, it can prevent or make fraudulent purchases less likely to occur.
+Furthermore, there are several applications available to streamline the submission of credit card activity and expense reports.
+These also include extensive reporting and approval processes.